salvadorfsc/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of Physics at the Instituto Federal de Santa Catarina.
+Daniel Salvador is a professor of Physics at the Instituto Federal de Santa Catarina.
 His research interests include thermodynamics, statistical mechanics and Monte Carlo Methods Simulation.